 With PDF, its biggest issue is also its main strength - keeping the original content intact.
-But if you receive a PDF, you may need to convert to MS Office formats to access or edit it.
+But if you receive a PDF, you may need to convert it to MS Office formats to access or edit it.
 Read the article below to dig into the three main reasons behind this conversion.

 Why the move toward digitization?
 It’s all about enhancing both work efficiency and productivity.
 However, as the foundation for the digital document management industry, PDF documents are difficult to change because they are in a fixed format.